segment-boneyard/redis-lock/Readme.md

 # redis-lock

-  Node redis lock implementation for our needzzz.
+  Node redis lock implementation for locking with a TTL.

 ## Installation